-IDEA requires parents to have kinder and elementary age up to third grade be escorted to and met at the bus stop after school by a responsible person.
-Parents/guardians, please remember to get out of your vehicles to meet your children at the designated bus stop locations.
+IDEA requires legal guardians to have kinder and elementary age up to third grade be escorted to and met at the bus stop after school by a responsible person.
+Legal guardians, please remember to get out of your vehicles to meet your children at the designated bus stop locations.
 This will allow our drivers to confirm that you or the responsible party is receiving your children.

-If a special needs student is receiving bus transportation as a result of an Individual Education Plan ("IEP"), the Committee will have the discretion in determining appropriate disciplinary consequences related to inappropriate behavior in a school vehicle.
+If a special needs student is receiving bus transportation as a result of an Individual Education Plan ("IEP"), the Admission Review and Dismissal ("ARD") Committee will have the discretion in determining appropriate disciplinary consequences related to inappropriate behavior in a school vehicle.